nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 Your test code sample should work.
 Therefore, I have to conclude there is something wrong with the mouse point you obtain with `GetMouse()`.

 I would guess that you are doing a `GetMouse()` without regards to the current `GrafPort`.
 Since `GetMouse()` returns a `LOCAL` point (based on current port's coördinates), if you don't have the correct `GrafPort` set you will get some other coördinate system.
-Worst case, you are getting "global" coordinates which will be completely different than what you expect.
+Worst case, you are getting "global" coördinates which will be completely different than what you expect.

-Or, another possibility might have to do with the window's "origin."
+Or, another possibility might have to do with the window's "origin".
 I know that some class libraries muck with this to create scrolling effects.

-What you need to do is, check what the actual values of `point.h` and `point.v` really are.
-I know that pgDragSelect works, in fact you should see the caret immediately appear at the point you give for `mouse_down` verb.
+What you need to do is to check what the actual values of `point.h` and `point.v` really are.
+I know that `pgDragSelect` works; in fact, you should see the caret immediately appear at the point you give for `mouse_down` verb.

 BTW, the usual (best) way for dragging the mouse in a `pg_ref` is to get the click right out of the `EventRecord.where` field (first doing a `GlobalToLocal` on it).
 That is by far the most accurate -- but I do not know if that `EventRecord` is easily available in your class library.